hdrhbbu1/www/pages/articles/2016-12-21-about-trump/index.md

 If it isn't clear, I don't care how you voted.
-It's the smug attitude, the desire to dredge up past political wrongs to justify your inaction to help the minorities being shouted down in our country.
+It's the smug attitude, the desire to dredge up past political wrongs to justify your inaction to help the minorities being shouted down in our country; that's what bothers me most.

 On November 9th, I awoke to a terrifying reality.
 Soon thereafter, my fears began to fade into the background as news of hate crimes began to populate my feeds.
 I realized the main threat wasn't to me.
 And then, just when I was getting used to this apocalyptic hellscape, Trump decides flag burning should be criminalized.